-Exceptions to the payment of the full year's tuition are granted for company/military transfers required to maintain one's employment, loss of employment and medical hardship.
-A letter documenting such a required move or hardship will be sufficient proof to waive the remaining tuition.
-Refunds will be mailed at the end of the semester following withdrawal from Bracken provided that all books and athletic issued equipment have been returned in good condition.
+Exceptions to the payment of the full semester's tuition are granted for company/military transfers required to maintain one's employment, loss of employment.
+A letter documenting such a required move will be sufficient proof to waive the payment of a full semester's tuition.
+Any other exceptions are at the discretion of the administration.
+After the first month's tuition has been deducted, tuition refunds will be prorated according to days attended.
+Refunds will be mailed no later than two weeks after withdrawal from school provided that all books and athletic issued equipment have been returned in good condition.